 Those applicants who have successfully achieved certification, or recertification receive a large size official Certificate attesting to certification, as well as an official letter of notification.
 The certificate is suitable for framing and details the official professional certification title, initials that may be used, and time frames for certification.
 Those recertifying receive a new, updated certificate.
 Wallet size identification cards of certification are also presented.

 - The certification fee for the Forensic Nurse Specialist is $ 200.00 for the four year term of certification.
 Payment in full is due at the time of application.
 If an applicant does not meet certification criteria, the application fee is refunded.
-A completed application must be mailed in to the with full payment to be considered for certification.
-Application is available on this website.
+A completed application must be mailed in with full payment to be considered for certification.
+Application is available on this website.\

 - Application for Recertification is $ 200.00 for the next four year period.
 This is a one-time payment and is required in full at the time of application for recertification.
 A completed application must accompany the payment.